 Kostabi, in turn, took that model to the next level.
 In the tradition of Warhol’s Factory or Picasso’s work with the ceramic artisans in Vallauris, Kostabi created “Kostabi World,” a studio in New York where he would work with teams of artists to create artwork in his trademark “Kostabi-style.”

-“Kostabi World” became such an art world sensation that Kostabi was profiled in People Magazine, CNN, the Oprah Winfrey Show, and thousands of other media outlets.
-He was even featured on an episode of “Lifestyles of the Rich and Famous.”
+“Kostabi World” became such an art world sensation that Kostabi was profiled in People Magazine, CNN, The Oprah Winfrey Show, and thousands of other media outlets.

 During this publicity frenzy, Kostabi took great pleasure in antagonizing the media.
 He would provoke reporters with claims that others created his art or draw them into debates about art authorship.
 Meanwhile, the artist enjoyed endless free publicity for his mischievous jabs at the press.